Accessibility links

 Hit Select content to add an image representing the person or organization that issued the statement.

-NOTE: You can add an image that has been uploaded to CMS.
-For instructions, see the following article:
+NOTE: You cannot add an author image until the image has been manually uploaded to Pangea CMS.

 Statement author